triflicacid/fabric-logic-mod/README.md

   | 1 | 0 | 1          |
   | 1 | 1 | 0          |

+  - Two inputs, but extends to work with three

 - BUFFER gate
   - Propagates the input
+  - One input

 - NOT gate
   - Inverts the input